 - Swing the tubes in a circle over your head (think cowgirl with a lasso) to remove excess moisture.
 You will probably have to do this for two or three minutes, so take a break after doing it for a minute and then repeat three times (or until you no longer can see water).
 Take caution when swinging tubing, it can cause injury or damage.

-- Drip a small amount of isopropyl alcohol through the tubing to help speed the drying process.
+- Drip a small amount of the best choice isopropyl alcohol through the tubing to help speed the drying process.
 Drip the isopropyl alcohol thru the opening without the orange cap and let it drip out the orange cap (at the bottom).

 - It’s always a good idea to run the pump for a couple of minutes after pumping with the tubing attached — without the collection containers and flanges attached — to ensure no condensation has formed unnoticed.